| Title: | Select Sparse Geoadditive Models for Spatial Prediction |

 Nussbaum, M., Spiess, K., Baltensweiler, A., Grob, U., Keller, A., Greiner, L., Schaepman, M. E., and Papritz, A., 2017b.
 Evaluation of digital soil mapping approaches with large sets of environmental covariates, SOIL Discuss., https://www.soil-discuss.net/soil-2017-14/, in review.

 The Berne grid dataset contains values of spatial covariates on the nodes of a 20 m grid.
-The dataset is intended for spatial continouous predictions of soil properties modelled from the sampling locations in berne
+The dataset is intended for spatial continouous predictions of soil properties modelled from the sampling locations in berne dataset.

 A data frame with 4594 observations on the following 228 variables.